yevgetman/top-albums/README.md

 # Top Albums API

 This API allows you to view [iTunes Top 100 albums data](https://itunes.apple.com/us/rss/topalbums/limit=100/json "iTunes Top 100 albums data") and store this data in a database.
 You are also able to add your own albums to the list, update indvidual album records, delete individual album records, and delete all records simultaneously.
-Album records can also be populated to the database and data refreshed using the `/refresh` endpoint.
+Album records can also be populated to the database and refreshed using the `/refresh` endpoint.

 ### The following ***album parameters*** are included: